ClearskyApp06/clearskyservices/readme.md

 The new hostname `public.api.clearsky.services` is now live!
 You can start using it right away.
 To allow for a smooth transition, the old hostname will remain functional for 2 weeks, until 11/16/2025 at 6pm pacific time.

+**11/12/2025**:

+V1 and V2 of the API are now available.
+V2 contains the new pagination and query params implementation.
+V1 will remain available to use until 06/01/2026.

 ## Issues
 If you encounter any issues or have suggestions for improvements, please open an issue ticket on our [GitHub repository](https://github.com/ClearskyApp06/clearskyservices/issues).